kenfar/DataGristle/examples/gristle_differ/README.txt

     Example-22: Complex post-transform diff of incoming new file vs an extract from the warehouse that combines all assignments for a typical data warehouse: delete flag, batch_id, primary-key generation, and timestamps.

+Other use cases:
+    Example-23: Simple diff for a non-warehouse comparison of two files.
+Gets column-names from the file header, and skips deduping for performance.